xunker/multi_zip/README.md

 #### No `#save` method?

 You'll notice that there is no `#save` method.
-All changes are made to the archive when a given method if called.
+All changes are made to the archive immediately when the given method is called.
 If there are errors writing to an archive, an exception is raised immediately.

-#### backend archive objects are not kept open between method calls
+#### Archive objects are not kept open between method calls

-The underlying archive object from a backend are not kept open open in memory unless they are currently being accessed.
+The underlying archive object from the backend gem is not kept open open in memory.
 That means when you call a method like `#read_member` the archive is opened, the file is read and the archive is closed.
 If you do that method twice, that cycle happens two times.

-While this is inefficient and may be slow for large archives, the benefits are a simplified interface and helps normalize memory usage.
+While this *is* inefficient and *may* be slow for large archives, the benefits are a simplified interface and normalized memory usage.

 This behaviour is likely to change in future versions; see the below section that talks about the `#close` method for more information.